Publishers or agents?

 - A synopsis and/or chapter summary.

-Many agents and publishers like email and often have an online submissions process on the website to help you out.
-A letter can feel like a slog these days but it will give you the satisfaction of feeling the physical weight of what you send.
 Always do your best to make sure your submission is complete in one go.
 Sending follow-ups with additions or corrections will not gain you extra attention – you risk being seen as annoying.

 3/ What goes in the email/letter?